umdlife/psdk_ros2/docs/documentation/ThePSDKWrapper.md

 Within the `psdk_wrapper` folder you can find:

-* **3rdparty**: folder contains essential libraries sourced from DJI Payload-SDK for FCU interaction
+* **3rdparty**: folder contains essential libraries sourced from DJI Payload-SDK for FCU interaction which had required small modifications
 * **psdk_wrapper.cpp:** main lifecycle node which set-up and initializes the psdk application
 * **modules**: encapsulates specific functionalities of the wrapper